 Graz is the second-largest city in Austria yet, for many travellers, relatively unknown as a place to visit.
 Located about a 2.5 hour drive or train ride southwest of Vienna, Graz (map) is a gorgeous city that holds two distinct titles: a UNESCO World Heritage site as well as a UNESCO City of Design.
 On a previous visit, I discovered lots of great things to do in Graz, so when the opportunity arose to return (to attend a conference), I decided to spend a weekend in Graz and show my partner my favourite sights in the city.
-I planned a Graz itinerary for a short stay and off we went!
+I planned a Graz short stay itinerary and off we went!

 Weekend in Graz – our itinerary

 Easy connectivity with the rest of Austria and major cities in Europe makes Graz an ideal city break destination.
 We arrived at the airport in Graz and made our way to the city centre.
 Despite its small size, Graz Airport is connected with the city by taxis (15 minutes), trains and buses (20-30 minutes), making it a breeze to get to the city.

 The first thing one will notice when approaching the historic city centre is the Schlossberg (Castle Hill) with the Uhrturm (Clock Tower) standing proudly like a beacon over the city.